maxibor/maxibor.github.io/content/post/kraken-uniq/index.md

 ![png](output_17_0.png)

 As we can see, it can be quite tricky in some situations to differentiate a true from a false positive assignment.
-This is particularly problematic beween scenario A and scenario B.
+This is particularly problematic between scenario A and scenario B.

 ### Modified *dexp* E-score